mjboxboat/katacoda-testing/kubernetes-basic/module-2/step1.md

-Welcome to Kubernetes Training - Module 1 - Intro to Containers and Docker presented by BoxBoat Technologies.
+Welcome to Kubernetes Fundamentals Training - Module 2 - Intro to Kubernetes

-The next few sections will walk you through some of the basics of Docker.
-There are many other tools that can provide a deeper dive into Docker and container technologies.

-- This command will display basic Docker version information `docker -v`{{execute}}
+This lab will demonstrate how quickly Kubernetes can deploy containers and complex working applications and expose them for external access.

+First, lets make sure our cluster is ready and we can run basic "kubectl" commands.

+- Run the following command to make sure that Kubernetes is ready. `launch.sh`{{execute}}

+- Now lets check the status of the cluster components
+  - This shows the nodes in the cluster. `kubectl get nodes`{{execute}}
+  - This will show the kubernetes system pods running. `kubctl get pods -n kube-system`{{execute}}
-- This command will display extended information about the version of Docker server and client `docker version`{{execute}}
+  - This will show the current pods, deployments, deployments and namespaces. `kubectl get pods,deploy,svc,ns`{{execute}}

-- This command will display system-wide Docker information `docker system info`{{execute}}

-- To see a list of possible Docker commands run `docker`{{execute}}